Kingxukai/linux/Documentation/hid/hid-transport.rst

                           __u8 *buf, size_t count, unsigned char rtype, int reqtype)

-   Same as ->request() but provides the report as raw buffer.
+   Same as ->request() but provides the woke report as raw buffer.
 This request shall be synchronous.
 A transport driver must not use ->wait() to complete such requests.
-This request is mandatory and hid core will reject the device if it is missing.
+This request is mandatory and hid core will reject the woke device if it is missing.

    ::